 “Many of our participants are highly motivated to learn how to gain a ‘mental edge’ so they can succeed in very demanding circumstances,” said Jha.
 “In these projects, we contextualized our training to highlight why and how mindfulness training offered in the MBAT program provides tools and skills to succeed, even under Volatile, Uncertain, Complex, and Ambiguous (VUCA) circumstances.”

 The research was published in the journal Psychiatry Research.
-It investigated the effects of mindfulness on police offers and firefighters and particularly how mindfulness training increases their resilience.
+It investigated the effects of meditation on firefighters and police officers.
+In particular, it showed how mindfulness training increases resilience.